SAURAV2007YO/Heavy-Python-Projects/README.md

 # Heavy-Python-Projects
-Some of my Heavy Python Projects (Highly mathematical, minimal use of python libraries just as a way to show off my Mathematical and CS Thinking and reasoning abilities haha)
+Some of my Heavy Python Projects (Highly mathematical/complexly logical(lmao term) too) minimal use of python libraries just as a way to show off my Mathematical & CS Thinking and reasoning abilities haha